Non-perturbative determination of meson masses and low-energy constants in large-$N$ QCD: Results

 Our results are compatible with, and largely improve on, our previous TEK determinations in Ref.~\cite{Perez:2020vbn}, as it can be seen from the comparison shown in Fig.~\ref{fig:meson_masses} between the present (starred points in $m_\pi=0$) and the older (crossed points in $m_\pi=0$) chiral determinations.
 Our results are also in good agreement with previous determinations reported in the literature within at most $\sim 1.5$ standard deviations.
 This comparison is summarized in Tab.~\ref{tab:comparison_literature} and was performed as follows: \begin{itemize} \item Comparison with Ref.~\cite{Bali:2013kia}.\\ This paper presents the masses of the $\rho$, $a_0$, $a_1$ and $b_1$ meson obtained from the large-$N$ extrapolation of quenched $\Nf=0$ QCD simulations with $2\le N \le 17$, at vanishing quark mass and for a fixed lattice spacing $a\sqrt{\sigma} \approx 0.2093$.
 This lattice spacing, for $N=\infty$, corresponds to $b\simeq 0.36$.
-Indeed, we find $a\sqrt{\sigma} = 0.2058(25)$ for this values of the bare coupling.
-Since the author employ the same Wilson discretization also adopted in this study, we can directly compare the findings of Ref.~\cite{Bali:2013kia} with the results of a chiral extrapolation of our data at fixed $b=0.36$ assuming a linear behavior in $m_\pi^2$.
+Indeed, we find $a\sqrt{\sigma} = 0.2058(25)$ for this value of the bare coupling.
+Since the authors employ the same Wilson discretization also adopted in this study, we can directly compare the findings of Ref.~\cite{Bali:2013kia} with the results of a chiral extrapolation of our data at fixed $b=0.36$ assuming a linear behavior in $m_\pi^2$.
 In all cases, we find agreement with our results within less than two standard deviations at most. \item Comparison with Ref.~\cite{Castagnini:2015ejr}.\\ In this thesis, the author considers further quenched ensembles in addition to the ones used in Ref.~\cite{Bali:2013kia}, in particular they consider 3 more values of the lattice spacing for just a few values of $N$ ($N=4,5,7$), and perform a global large-$N$-continuum best fit of all available data.
 The author quotes results in the chiral limit, which therefore can be compared with our chiral-continuum extrapolations.
 Also in this case, we always found agreement with our results within less than two standard deviations at most. \item Comparison with Ref.~\cite{Baeza-Ballesteros:2025iee}.\\ This paper presents the masses of the $\rho$, $a_0$ and $a_1$ mesons obtained from the large-$N$ extrapolation of dynamical $\Nf=4$ QCD simulations with $3\le N\le6$.
 These results are obtained for a fixed value of the pion mass $m_\pi/\sqrt{\sigma}\approx 1$, and for a fixed value of the lattice spacing $(a/\sqrt{8t_0}) \approx 0.184$, which converted in string tension units using Eq.~\eqref{eq:conv_t0_sigma} yields $a\sqrt{\sigma}\approx 0.211$.
 This value of the lattice spacing roughly corresponds to the one of our $b=0.360$ ensemble, $a\sqrt{\sigma} = 0.2058(25)$.
 However, the authors employ an improved lattice discretization of both the gluonic and the fermionic actions, thus the comparison at fixed lattice spacing is not necessarily meaningful, as lattice artifacts affecting the two calculations will be in general completely different.
 Since improved actions are expected to lead to smaller lattice artifacts compared to unimproved ones, we will compare the results of Ref.~\cite{Baeza-Ballesteros:2025iee} with our continuum extrapolated ones at $m_\pi/\sqrt{\sigma} = 1$.
-Also in this case, we found agreement with our results within less than one standard deviation in all cases. \end{itemize}
+Also in this case, we found agreement with our results within less than one standard deviation in all cases. \end{itemize} Let us also mention that our result for the large-$N$ $\rho$ mass in the chiral limit, $m_\rho^{\chir}/\sqrt{\sigma}=1.78(5)$, is also in good agreement with the phenomenological determination obtained in Ref.~\cite{Ledwig:2014cla} from the minimal hadronic resonance ansatz, $m_\rho^{\chir}/\sqrt{\sigma}\simeq 1.710(7)$.